The account name and details match.

 It’s all around prevention detection and recovery, so we have the first two layers all around trying to stop malware fraud, and, also, trying to stop, our users being tricked, so we provide around the different types of attack methods we see and provide lots of tools that can be accessed through our corporate banking website including some videos around, you know, the types of attacks we see, and then, how you can prevent those.

-Briefly, online bank control, fraud monitoring, fraud payment profiling the next three layers, they’re around Barclays trying to detect any kind of unusual suspicious behavior.
-This is where we put the control on the client to basically assign roles and responsibilities within our payment channels, and, also, to provide techniques and solutions where we can look for suspicious behavior when using payment channels, and, also, suspicious or unusual payment types.
+Briefly, online bank control, fraud monitoring, fraud payment profiling the next three layers, they’re around Barclays trying to detect any kind of unusual suspicious behaviour.
+This is where we put the control on the client to basically assign roles and responsibilities within our payment channels, and, also, to provide techniques and solutions where we can look for suspicious behaviour when using payment channels, and, also, suspicious or unusual payment types.